 GDP Growth Rate in Greece averaged 0.21 percent from 1995 until 2020, reaching an all time high of 3.30 percent in the first quarter of 2006 and a record low of -4.70 percent in the first quarter of 2009.
 This page provides the latest reported value for - Greece GDP Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Greece GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.

-GDP Growth Rate in Greece is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Greece to stand at 0.50 in 12 months time.
-In the long-term, the Greece GDP Growth Rate is projected to trend around 0.40 percent in 2020, according to our econometric models.
+GDP Growth Rate in Greece is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Growth Rate in Greece to stand at 1.50 in 12 months time.
+In the long-term, the Greece GDP Growth Rate is projected to trend around 1.10 percent in 2021 and 0.50 percent in 2022, according to our econometric models.